aptech/docs/docs/CR-cdfMvn.rst

 - The correlation matrix :math:`R` is defined by :math:`\Sigma = DRD`, where :math:`D`
   denotes the diagonal matrix which has the square roots of the diagonal entries for covariance matrix :math:`\Sigma` on its diagonal.
+- :func:`cdfMvne` is more accurate and faster.
+Note that :func:`cdfMvne` takes a row vector of upper limits whereas :func:`cdfMvn` takes a column vector of limits.

 Examples
 ----------------